john-science/python_for_scientists/classes/00_setup_and_intro/lecture_00.md

 ## Help Improve the Class

 If you find this class useful, the best way you can repay me is to help me make it better.
-Make a GitHub account.
-Help make it easier for people to spin up on Python and get working.
+Make a GitHub account, and help me clarify and polish the course.

 Things I would love from you?